rslnafln/vagrant-infra/README.md

 ### Create SSH key on MasterNode

+We need a SSH key pair in order to make connection with the other VM's

+To do so, we will first go to the SSH folder in the MasterNode :

+`cd ~/.ssh`

+Then we generate a key pair

+`ssh-keygen`

+Copy the code in the **.pub** file corresponding to the newly generated key.

+### Establish SSH permission with the other VM's

+Connect to the other machines with `vagrant ssh *name of the node*` then edit *authorized_keys* file in *~/.ssh* folder.

+To do so you can use this command :

+`sudo vim authorized_keys`

+Then paste the **.pub** you copied earlier.

+Repeat for all the VM's except de MasterNode.

 ### Connect the MasterNode with the other nodes via SSH

+Test the connection between the MasterNode and the other nodes by using a command like this in the MasterNode :

+`ssh -i id_rsa vagrant@172.16.1.51`

+"id_rsa" is the name of your SSH key.

+"vagrant@172.16.1.51" is the username@ip_address of the VM you're connecting to.

 ### Test ping with Ansible

+In order to test the connection between the MasterNode and the machines with Ansible, we run this command :

+  `ansible -m ping all`

+  If the ping is successful, we can move on to the next part.

 ## Ansible